johnwarden/mecsim/README.md

 #### Simulation Output

-And a detailed log of the simulation is output to: output/logs/SAP/HighConflictTwoUsers.txt
+And a detailed log of the simulation is output to: output/logs/SAP/HighConflictTwoVoters.txt

-In this case, user 2 modifies their proposed allocation to best-respond to user 1, and an equilibrium is immediately reached.
+In this case, voter 2 modifies their proposed allocation to best-respond to voter 1, and an equilibrium is immediately reached.

     Optional points: [0.9615384615384615 0.038461538461538436; 0.1 0.9]
     Starting allocation: [0.1, 0.038461538461538436]